renderedtext/render_async/README.md

 });
 ```

-NOTE: Dispatching events is also supported for older browsers that don't
-support Event constructor.
+> :bulb: Dispatching events is also supported for older browsers that don't support Event constructor.

 ### Using default events